jyothimaria412/data-analyst-jyothi/README.md

    ![image](https://github.com/user-attachments/assets/eb385f84-f398-4ebe-8fb8-f9febf873714)

   -  Data Profiling
-  -  The data will be moved for profiling and then to cleaning through AWS Databrew, where data will be fetched for profiling for further analysis of data and will be cleaned accordingly.
+      The data will be moved for profiling and then to cleaning through AWS Databrew, where data will be fetched for profiling for further analysis of data and will be cleaned accordingly.
 The cleaned and profiled data will be moved to another bucket which is called ‘bl-trf-jm’
-  -  Diagram designed for Data Profiling and Cleaning
+    Diagram designed for Data Profiling and Cleaning

      ![image](https://github.com/user-attachments/assets/2dd95624-662b-499c-bb67-1c4d39871b22)

-  -  Data Profile view
+    Data Profile view

      ![image](https://github.com/user-attachments/assets/6b03dad0-2b36-4aeb-b3dd-d3624964504e)
   -  Data Cleaning
-  -  We have cleaned the data and created the recipes based on our requirements.
+      We have cleaned the data and created the recipes based on our requirements.
 The data is already structured data, so there isn’t much transformation in this stage.
 Also, while creating the job, we have set the output data partitioned based on the column ‘Business Type’

      ![image](https://github.com/user-attachments/assets/425af4ea-d7e4-4bc5-84b5-6bb29d74ad6d)

   -  Data transformed to bl-trf-jm bucket

      ![image](https://github.com/user-attachments/assets/dc8ff842-cf27-4333-bb1b-24c05b1c5371)

-  -  Data after the cleaning process was placed in the ‘bl-trf-jm’ bucket.
+      Data after the cleaning process was placed in the ‘bl-trf-jm’ bucket.
 Here we have partitioned the data based on the ‘Business type’ and ‘Status’
-  -  Data Pipeline Design
  - Data Pipeline Design Process
      ![image](https://github.com/user-attachments/assets/ff581b4d-8ba6-4007-b5cd-a51472ce8d05)

 - Descriptive Statistics
-- I have done the descriptive analysis based on proportion of business licenses issued for the "Health Services" business type relative to the total number of business licenses across all categories.
+    I have done the descriptive analysis based on proportion of business licenses issued for the "Health Services" business type relative to the total number of business licenses across all categories.
 This analysis will help us to understand the representation of the ‘Health Services’ sector compared to other business type under the status ‘Issued’.

 - Proportion of business licenses issued for the "Health Services" business type calculation

   ![image](https://github.com/user-attachments/assets/5d8b90ec-7476-43ab-a6e4-7e1c3c190315)

 - Insights and Findings
+-
   - Proportion of Health Services Licenses:
     For active licenses (status = Issued), 19 licenses were issued under the "Health Services" category.
   This accounts for approximately 9.85% of the total licenses issued across all business types.
   Inactive Licenses:
   For inactive licenses (status = Inactive), only 2 licenses were associated with the "Health Services" business type.
   This include a 50% proportion of the total inactive licenses, which is high for this category.

 - ### Conclusion
-- The analysis highlights a notable relationship between the number of licenses issued (count(businessType)) and the average fees paid (avg(feePaid)) by business types.
+   The analysis highlights a notable relationship between the number of licenses issued (count(businessType)) and the average fees paid (avg(feePaid)) by business types.
 Business types with higher license counts, such as "Office," generally exhibit moderate and uniform average fees, reflecting standardized licensing structures.
 In contrast, business types with lower license counts, like "Electrical Contractor," tend to have significantly higher average fees, possibly due to specialized requirements.
 Outliers, such as "Beauty Services," demonstrate high average fees despite fewer licenses, suggesting unique licensing or operational factors that merit further investigation.
 The analysis reveals that in March 2024, the "Health Services" business type accounted for approximately 9.85% of all active business licenses (status = Issued) in the City of Vancouver.
 This indicates a moderate representation of the sector compared to other business types.
 Additionally, among inactive licenses, "Health Services" holds a significant proportion of 50%, highlighting potential areas for further investigation into sector-specific challenges or opportunities.
 This analysis provides a clear understanding of the role and performance of the "Health Services" sector within the overall business licensing landscape.